How do we make sense of anxiety?

 Several factors play a role in anxiety development, which could be triggered by environmental stressors, genetics, or chemical changes in the brain.
 Perhaps you know of a family member who struggled with anxiety.
 If so, anxiety could run in the family just as any other physical ailment would.

-Once Dr Bosman confirms your diagnosis of anxiety, he can commence treatment immediately.
-Through the right treatment, your day-to-day life will appear more manageable.
-A combination of prescription medication and psychotherapy helps treat severe anxiety.
-Dr Bosman will decide on the best possible treatment, depending on your diagnosis, feelings and preferences.
+Using some relaxation techniques will already help you in your day-to-day life and the anxiety will appear to be more manageable.
+A combination of prescription medication and counselling helps treat severe anxiety.
+I can help you deciding on the best possible treatment, depending on your diagnosis, feelings and preferences.

 What are the costs of untreated anxiety?